 Obtaining credit by false pretences

 One possible explanation for this subterfuge became apparent after some digging around.
 It would seem that William George and his wife, with the two children in tow, undertook a prolific series of small scale frauds along the south coast and elsewhere between 1909 and 1913.
-Given the suggestion that William George was an accountant, the basic nature of this criminality seems very unsophisticated and may well have lasted for a longer period, but an exhaustive search of newspaper records has so far provided the following accounts.
+Given the suggestion that William George was an accountant, the basic nature of this criminality seems very unsophisticated and may well have lasted for a longer period than detailed in the accounts shown below..

 Above: Headlines from some of the newspapers detailing the court appearances (British Newspaper Archive).